The Blog Social

 5. A Round-Up of Helpful Links

-Curate 3–5 things that made your life easier this week: your favorite tools, blog posts, podcast episodes, or even your latest Instagram Reel.
+Curate 3–5 things that made your life easier this week: your favourite tools, blog posts, podcast episodes, or even your latest Instagram Reel.
 These make your email list feel like an exclusive club.

 6. Ask Them a Question